32 best guard dog breeds for maximum protection

 12. Great Dane

 The origins of these large dogs, which were initially bred by German nobility for hunting and guarding.
-Today, Great Danes are known (and loved) for their caring, noble and loyal persona.
+Today, Great Danes are known and loved for their caring, noble, and loyal personalities.
 They are also a brilliant mix of patient and protective, making them ideal for keeping around young families.

 13. Great Pyrenees